 Middleton is home to some of the area’s best cross-country ski and snowshoe trails.

-The 510-acre Pheasant Branch Conservancy is another great spot for a snowshoe stroll.
+The 549-acre Pheasant Branch Conservancy is another great spot for a snowshoe stroll.
 Take the trail up Frederick’s Hill and enjoy expansive views – you can even see the state Capitol.
 Even in winter, the wildlife here is abundant and the variety of terrain makes for an interesting hike.
+In order to protect restoration efforts for the prairie lands, snowshoers are required to stay on the trails.

 Just a short drive from Middleton, Governor Nelson State Park is home to 8.4 miles of hiking trails that convert to easy to moderate cross-country ski trails in the winter.
 A day pass for a Wisconsin resident is just $8.